solehudinmq/cutter/README.md

 ## Installation

 The minimum version of Ruby that must be installed is 3.0.
+Only supports using the 'httpparty' gem to call the API.

 Add this line to your application's Gemfile :